 Harvard Scientists invented CoolSculpting utilizing Cryolipolysis.
 “Cryo” = cold + “lipo” = fat + “lysis” = cell death and removal.

-When fat cells are exposed to precise cooling temperatures, it causes the cell membrane to crystalize and rupture.
+When fat cells are exposed to precise cooling, the cell membrane crystalizes and ruptures.
 The cell cannot store fat.
 This results in cell death.

-After, a period of 8 to 12 weeks, these destroyed cells are excreted from the body as waste via the lymphatic system.
-Furthermore, Cool Sculpting protects the skin and surrounding tissue from any kind of thermal injury.
+After a period of 8 to 12 weeks, these destroyed cells are excreted from the body as waste via the lymphatic system.

 CoolSculpting Treatment Areas